Santiago-Dubov/Santiago-Dubov.github.io/_posts/2021-01-15-Data-Augmentation-for-Spoken-Language-Assessment.markdown

 ---
 layout: post
-title:  "Automatic Assessment of Spoken English "
+title:  "Data Augmentation for Spoken Language Assessment "
-description: This research project was started in september 2020 and will run until June 2021.
-It represents 50% of the final grade for my Masters in Computer Engineering.
-date:   2020-12-09 21:03:36
+date:   2021-01-15 21:03:36
 categories: Python Pytorch UNIX
 ---

-Data augmentation is investigated to improve the performance of automatic grammar error correction using the Transformer model.
-Notably, using grammatical error generation in native speech corpora and language filtering to create pseudo-speech data.
+What follows is the Technical Milestone Report completed for my masters project with some minor modifications to increase clarity.
+The references have also been replaced with hyperlinks for ease of access.
+This research project was begun in September 2020 and will run until June 2021.
+It represents 50% of the final grade for my Masters in Computer Engineering.

 ## Motivations